jacomyma/add-datascapes/README.md

 See the ```LICENSE``` file.

 ## Authors
-Mathieu Jacomy and Anders Kristian Munk for the AAU Tantlab.
+Mathieu Jacomy, Anders Kristian Munk and Snorre Ralund.

 ## How to use
 Follow instructions from the ```datascape-template``` folder's [README](https://github.com/jacomyma/add-datascapes/tree/main/datascape-template).
 I recommend that you duplicate that folder before you change it.